SIGCOMM21-5G/artifact/Power-Model/Loc-B-Wild/README.md

-# MI Power Walking loops
+# LocA Power Wild Experiments

-This folder contains the dataset, processing and modeling scripts for walking loops conducted using 5GTracker and Monsoon Power Monitor at UMich.
+This folder contains the dataset and processing scripts for power experiments conducted using 5GTracker and Monsoon Power Monitor at LocB.
 It covers power modeling results presented in Section 4.4 of the paper.

 ## Folder Structure